aws-samples/startup-kit-serverless-workload/README.md

 That's it!
 Your Startup Kit Serverless Workload is now fully deployed and ready to be tested.
 To test it, try the curl commands output by the installation script.

-NOTE:  if you test with a front end, the API should work fine with a mobile client such as iOS or Android or when called from another server, but at present will not work with a web front end due to CORS issues.
+CORS NOTE:  if you test with a front end, the API should work fine with a mobile client such as iOS or Android.
+The API also should work when called from a server.
+However, it will not work out of the box with a web front end due to CORS issues.
+To enable CORS on API Gateway when deploying with SAM, you have two options:
+- include a CORS property in the SAM template, as announced in https://github.com/awslabs/serverless-application-model/releases/tag/1.4.0, OR
-To enable CORS on API Gateway when deploying with SAM, include a Swagger file as show in the example https://github.com/awslabs/serverless-application-model/tree/master/examples/2016-10-31/api_swagger_cors.
+- include a Swagger file as show in the example https://github.com/awslabs/serverless-application-model/tree/master/examples/2016-10-31/api_swagger_cors.